apache/tvm-rfcs/rfcs/0006-AMP_pass.md

 For more information, please refer to the initial implementation of the [mixed precision pass](https://github.com/apache/tvm/pull/8069).

+## Other changes to TVM

+Other miscellaneous changes must be made to TVM to fully support FP16 operations.
+For one, many operations and their schedules make assumptions on the input types they can handle.
+For example, our CPU sorting operations assume 32 bit alignment.
+We will have to deal with these one off adhoc instances in order to have good support for the pass.
+Thankfully, these are fairly uncommon based on an initial survey and we can probably manage to tackle them one by one as they pop up.

+Another issue we must deal with are making sure schedules support accumulation datatypes.
+Some schedules, do not type check their TIR for mixed precision due to inadequately placed casts that are needed to operate in one datatype but output in another.
+We suggest relaxing the TIR type checking constraints by allowing upcasting floating point types.
+E.g. automatically inserting casts to convert from FP16 to FP32 when appropriate.
+In addition, other schedules hard code their accumulation datatypes which need to be changed.

 ## Code-gen issues

 There are some issues with generating valid CUDA code for FP16 at the moment.
 Other backends such as Vulkan also